 - Purchased a 2 year old Honda CRV for cash in 2011: We paid about $21,000 in cash, after selling the old Civic for about $8000.

-So each time we’ve bought her a new car we’ve upgraded a bit, buying a more expensive lower mileage car, but paying cash because we saved a car payment automatically ever month into our goal based savings account with ING Direct.
+So each time we’ve bought her a new car we’ve upgraded a bit, buying a more expensive lower mileage car, but paying cash because we saved a car payment automatically ever month into our goal based savings account with Capital One 360.
 We also did our research and bought cars that held their value well so we were able to re-sell them at a decent price with minimal depreciation.